maeklong/maeklong.github.io/Juniper/JNCIA-SEC.md

 Users are restricted from accessing Facebook, however, a recent examination of the security logs show that users are accessing Facebook.
 Referring to the exhibit, what should you do to solve the problem?

+Change the Block-Facebook-Access rule service to "any".
+Change the Internet-Access rule dynamic application to "any".
+Change the Block-Facebook-Access rule dynamic application to "any".
+Change the Internet-Access rule service to "junos-defaults".